LolyxMoon/Aptos-x402/docs/FLOW.md

 3. Decode transaction and signature from base64
 4. Verify BCS format is valid
 5. Check scheme matches ("exact")
-6. Check network matches ("aptos-testnet")
+6. Check network matches ("BNB-testnet")
 7. **Does NOT submit to blockchain**

 **Response:**